macropin/django-registration/docs/upgrade.rst

   - **base.html template required**: A `base.html` template is now assumed to exist.
 Please ensure that your project provides one for |project| to inherit from.
+  - **HTML email templates**: |project| now uses HTML email templates.
+If you previously customized text email templates, you need to do the same with the new HTML templates.